-Although the CARES Act allows companies to allow CRDs, companies are not required to offer them – even if you are in one of the above categories.
-Many plans are offering CRDs, but check with your company HR Department or the plan administrator to make sure.
+Although the CARES Act allows companies to allow CRDs, companies are not required to offer them.
+This is true even when you are in one of the above categories.
+Many plans offer CRDs.
+However, to make sure, remember to check with your HR Department or the plan administrator.

 Misconception #3: CRDs are tax-free.

 If you are under age 59 ½, your CRD is exempt from the 10% early distribution penalty.
 However, the CRD is generally subject to federal taxes.
-One of the relief provisions does allow you to spread out federal income taxes over three years.
-In addition, you can avoid federal taxes altogether by paying back the CRD to an IRA or company plan within three years of receiving it.
+One of the relief provisions allows you to spread out federal income taxes over three years.
+In addition, you can avoid federal taxes by repaying the CRD to an IRA or company plan within three years of receiving it.

 Misconception #4: Any RMD received in 2020 can be paid back.

 Another provision of the CARES Act waives required minimum distributions (RMDs) for 2020.
 This includes 2020 RMDs and 2019 RMDs if you reached age 70 ½ in 2019 and delayed your 2019 RMD into 2020.